Eastern Military District

 The Eastern Military District, shown in blue, on a map of the five Russian military districts.

 The Order of the Red Banner Eastern Military District (Russian: Восточный военный округ) is a military district of Russia.

 It is one of the five military districts of the Russian Armed Forces, with its jurisdiction within the Far Eastern Federal District of the country.
 The Eastern Military District was created as part of the 2008 military reforms, and founded by Presidential Decree №1144 signed on September 20, 2010, to replace the Far East Military District with the addition of the Transbaikal section of the Siberian Military District.
 The district began operation on October 21, 2010, under the command of Admiral Konstantin Sidenko.

 The Eastern Military District is the second largest military district in Russia by geographic size at 7000000 km2.
 The district contains 11 federal subjects of Russia: Amur Oblast, Buryatia, Chukotka Autonomous Okrug, Jewish Autonomous Oblast, Kamchatka Krai, Khabarovsk Krai, Magadan Oblast, Primorsky Krai, Sakha Republic, Sakhalin Oblast, Zabaykalsky Krai.

 The district commander may direct all the formations of the Armed Forces within the district's territory, with the exception of the Strategic Rocket Forces and Russian Aerospace Forces.
 In addition, operational subordination of the formations of the National Guard Troops, the Border Service of the FSB, as well as units of the Ministry of Emergency Situations and other ministries and departments performing tasks in the district.

-The Eastern Military District is headquartered in Khabarovsk, and its current district commander is Colonel General Andrey Ivanayev, who has held the position since November 2024.
+The Eastern Military District is headquartered in Khabarovsk, and its current district commander is Colonel General Pyotr Bolgarev, who has held the position since August 2026.